metta-systems/libsss-rs/doc/spec.md

 #### 3.2.2 HELLO packet format

-First packet sent by the initiator willing to establish a connection.
+First packet is sent by the initiator willing to establish a connection.
 This packet is artificially padded with zeros to make it larger than the response packet, reducing amplification attacks possibility.

 ```
 ofs : sz  : description
 0   : 8   : magic
 8   : 32  : initiator short-term public key I'
 40  : 64  : zero
-104 : 8   : compressed nonce, prefix with "cUVVYcp-CLIENT-h"
+104 : 8   : compressed nonce, prefix with "cUVVYcp-CLIENT-h" to get full nonce
 112 : 80  : box I'->R containing:
     : ofs : sz  :
     : 0   : 32  : initiator long-term public key I (for pre-auth)